Amherst Area Chamber of Commerce: Events

 The annual Taste of Amherst is one of the most popular events that the Amherst Area Chamber of Commerce hosts.
 It draws over 20,000 people to eat at over 20 local restaurants that set up tents on the Amherst town common.
-There are also bounce houses and face painting for children and a beer tent for adults.
+There are also bounce houses, face painting for children, and a beer tent for adults.
 The Taste of Amherst has had a large effort in the past few years to "green up the event".
 All of the plates and silverware are made of compostable materials.
 There are three stations where patrons bring their trash to be sorted into recycling, compost, and waste.